Greece mulls reopening debt buyback invitation-sources

 Athens plans to buy back bonds with a face value of about 30 billion euros at deeply discounted prices to lower its debt load.
 A deadline for bondholders to submit offers expired on Friday.
 A Greek government official said on Saturday that Athens had received offers of about that sum.

-"I believe that by Monday or Tuesday, I will be able to say with great certainty that things went very well," he said on a visit to Munich, Germany.
+The officials' comments confirm a report earlier on Sunday by television station Mega, which said that Athens was very close to hitting the 30-billion euro mark and that it might renew the invitation for a short period to collect additional bids from Greek banks on standby to provide them.

+Greek banks, which hold about 17 billion euros of bonds, said on Friday they would participate in the deal but did not reveal how many of their bonds they were willing to exchange.
+Their boards authorised management on Friday to offer up to 100 percent of lenders' bondholdings.

 The buyback accounts for about half of a 40-billion euro EU/IMF debt relief package for Athens agreed in November.
-Its success would help Greece's debt fall to 124 percent of GDP by 2020, ensuring that the IMF stays on board in the rescue.
+Its success will ensure that the IMF, which contributes about a third of Greece's bailout loans, will stay on board of the rescue.

-Greek television station Mega reported earlier on Sunday that Athens was very close to hitting the 30-billion-euro mark and that it would very likely renew the invitation for a short period to collect additional bids from Greek banks on standby to provide them.

-Greek banks, which hold about 17 billion euros of bonds, said on Friday they would participate in the deal but did not reveal how many of their bonds they were willing to exchange.
-Their boards authorized management on Friday to offer up to 100 percent of lenders' bondholdings, if need be.

 Greek bankers had been reluctant to take part in the scheme, for fear of foregoing future profits on their Greek bonds.

-However, they have to make sure it succeeds because they depend on the bailout funds that Athens stands to receive if its bailout continues smoothly.
+However, they have to make sure it succeeds because they depend on the bailout funds that Athens stands to receive if the buyback succeeds and its bailout to continue smoothly.

 Almost 24 billion euros from the 34.4 billion euros Greece stands to receive from its lenders later this month will be used to refloat Greek banks, whose capital has been largely depleted by the country's debt crisis.